servicebinding/spec/README.md

 ## Custom Projection

 There are scenarios where the Reconciler that processes the bindings of a Provisioned Service (hereinafter referred to as `Reconciler A`) is different than the Reconciler that will project those bindings into the Application (hereinafter referred to as `Reconciler B`).
-To transfer the projection responsibility from Reconciler A to Reconciler B the `ServiceBinding` CR author **MUST** set the `projection.service.binding` annotation to `Custom`.
+To transfer the projection responsibility from Reconciler A to Reconciler B the `ServiceBinding` CR author **MUST** set the `projection.service.binding/type` annotation to `Custom`.

 Reconciler A reacts to this annotation by creating a new `ServiceBindingProjection` CR which includes the necessary information for Reconciler B, who is watching for and takes ownership of new `ServiceBindingProjection` resources (see the [Custom Projection Definition](#custom-projection-definition) section below), to carry out the projection.
 Reconciler A is responsible for updating `ServiceBindingProjection` upon corresponding changes to `ServiceBinding`.